 Tune in to ESPN3 this Saturday at 13:00 EST to watch beaten semi-finalists Mali and Ghana fight...
 Read the rest of the article »

 Ghana and Mali will face off in the AFCON 2013 Third-place final on Saturday, a few days after suffering heart-breaking semi-final defeats against Burkina Faso and Nigeria respectively.

 Bronze is not what these two contenders from Group B – especially Ghana – aimed to play for.
 Before traveling to Nelspruit to play Burkina Faso at the Mbombela Stadium in the semis, the high-flying Black Stars had vowed not to return to Port Elizabeth where they were based for their first four matches.

 Stories of unrest due to the current war in Mali have fully powered the country’s national football team to succeed in South Africa.
 The players, led by iconic captain Seydou Keita, carry the hopes of millions of fans back home who anxiously seek relief from their on-going sufferings marked by lack of freedom and a destroyed economic system.
-Clinching glory in football may not end the war but it will certainly put joy in the hearts of the people of Mali.
+Clinching glory in football may not...
+Read the rest of the article »

 History was made last Sunday as Mali became the first side to win a match at the 2013 Africa Cup of Nations.
 An 84th minute goal from national hero Seydou Keita settled things at the disappointment of Niger.
 What motivates the current Group B leaders is the war back home.
 The Malians will be confident of beating Ghana for the second time in 13 months.